What is Heroin?

-The highly potent and addictive opiate has no accepted medical use but provides for a thriving and profitable black market business around the world.Heroin addiction is dangerous and can be deadly and the risk of heroin overdose is very high.
+Heroin is considered a Schedule I Controlled Substance in the U.S. This government classification says heroin has no legal medical use and has the highest potential among opiates for abuse and addiction.
+Synthesized from morphine, heroin can be smoked, injected, or snorted.
+The highly potent and addictive opiate has no accepted medical use but provides for a thriving and profitable black market business around the world.Heroin addiction is dangerous and can be deadly, and the risk of a heroin overdose is very high.
 Further, the impact of heroin addiction on individuals, families, relationships, the criminal justice system, and society is devastating.

 The brain’s cells make subtle adjustments to help the user stay alive and conscious while taking heroin.
-These changes happened slowly, over a period of abuse, and similarly the brain’s cells also need a particular time to reverse that damage.
-They can’t just change from needing heroin to not needing heroin.
+These changes happened slowly, over a period of abuse, and similarly, the brain’s cells also need a particular time to reverse that damage.
+They can’t just change from requiring heroin to not needing heroin.
 The cells need adequate time to make the proper reversal adjustments, and during this regulation period, those cells might not function as they should.

 Heroin withdrawal symptoms usually begin in around 5 hours after the last dose.
 It tends to peak between the second and third day and gradually subside between the fifth and seventh.
 The process can be exhausting and grueling, and even the most well-intentioned users can find themselves returning to their supply when the suffering of withdrawal becomes too much to bear.